10XGenomics/vartrix/README.md

 ## Inputs
 VarTrix requires a pre-called variant set in VCF format, an associated set of alignments in BAM or CRAM format, and a genome FASTA file.
 All sequence names must match between the files.
 VarTrix also requires a cell barcodes file produced by Cell Ranger, for single cell gene expression data, or Cell Ranger DNA, for single cell DNA data.

+### Generating Input Variants
+Pre-called variants to be used as input to VarTrix can be generated in many different ways such as gathering calls from existing variant databases or performing variant calling on bulk or single cell genome or transcriptome data.
+It is important to note that generating variants from bulk or single cell RNA-seq datasets is challenging.
+Noise inherent in reverse transcription leads to a high false positive rate.
+We recommend looking at the Broad Institute's GATK and Mutect2 best practices guide for [calling variants in RNAseq](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891).
+An alternative approach is to determine somatic variants using WGS data generated from the same sample as the scRNA-seq library.

 ## Outputs
 VarTrix produces genome matrices in the same Matrix Market format that Cell Ranger uses.
 This is a sparse matrix format that can be read by common packages.
 The cell barcode file used as input are the column labels.
 The matrix will contain information about each variant for each cell barcode.
 The exact output is determined by the parameters that are set at runtime.
 In addition, the flag `--out-variants` can be used to produce an additional text file that acts as row labels for this matrix.
 The cell barcodes file passed to `--cell-barcodes` can be used as column labels.